RamblingGeekUK/Copy-as-UNC/README.md

 ### Copy as UNC

+20/10/2024: Updated the name to align with Windows "Copy as Path" (Code not updated).

 When browsing a mapped network drive, it can be frustrating when you want the UNC path for whatever reason, you have to build the path manually, this allows you to right-click a file and copy the path, when you paste it will paste the UNC path, see the video below for example:-